esl/elixirconf-eu-jekyll/_participants/roland-tritsch.md

 twitter: innolocity

 ---
 Software Craftsman and Sofware Engineering Manager.
 Builder and runner of functional teams and functional systems (pun intended).
-Explore of extreme digital nomading and remote-first cultures.
+Explorer of extreme digital nomading and remote-first cultures.
 Occasional blogger and talker/presenter.